sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 Why? **Because the data moat is how you populate the context window (“cheat sheet”).**

-If you can’t feed the LLM your whole code base, and you can only show it 100k characters at a time, then you’d better be really goddamn good at fetching the right data to stuff into that 100k-char window.
+If you can’t feed the LLM your whole code base, and you can only show it 100k characters at a time, then you’d better be *really goddamn good* at fetching the right data to stuff into that 100k-char window.
 Because that’s the only way to affect the quality of the LLM’s output!

-Put another way, you need a sidecar database.
+Put another way, you need a *sidecar database*.
 The data moat needs to be fast and queryable.
 This is a Search Problem!

 This is true even outside the world of engineering.
 There are probably 13 hillion jillion killion LLM-based outbound sales products being built like right now, as you’re reading this.
 But only Salesforce and a few other companies with big data moats are going to be able to differentiate in that space.